open-algorithmic-trading/open-trading-persistence/README.md

 # open-trading-persistence

-database setup for the open trading project
+Database setup for the open trading project

+Navigate to ops folder for instructions on running postgres